hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

 ## Exercise

 Introduction to Gephi. **Prior to class**, complete this [tutorial for Gephi by Martin Grandjean][62].
-Create a network using historical data provided by the instructor, or use data you've uncovered in your own research.
+Create a network using historical data provided Grandjean, find practice datasets on the [Gephi wiki](https://wiki.gephi.org/index.php/Datasets), or use data you've uncovered in your own research.
 Play around with different layouts and algorithms and take note of how it changes the network and your interpretations of the network.